On This Page

 Black bears are frequently seen in the area.

-- The approved management plan for Marble Canyon Provincial Park [PDF 152KB] is available in PDF format.
+- Approved management plan for Marble Canyon Provincial Park [PDF

-- The approved management direction statement for Pavilion Lake [PDF 425KB] is available in PDF format.
+- Approved management direction statement for Pavilion Lake [PDF

 Activities Available at this Park